Assessment at Iowa Lakes

 For more details regarding assessments conducted at Iowa Lakes, please see the college's Assessment Plan which, is adjusted, as necessary, to reflect the changing and evolving roles of assessment at Iowa Lakes Community College.

-Iowa Lakes Community College views assessment as an ongoing, iterative process.
-Assessment results are used to modify programs, as necessary, and promote continuous quality improvement of the college's services to students.
-This work is documented in program reviews, completed by academic programs and instructional support programs and services.
+At Iowa Lakes Community College, assessment is an ongoing, dynamic process aimed at enhancing educational quality.
+Assessment results inform program modifications as needed, fostering continuous improvement in the college’s services to students.
+This commitment is reflected in program reviews, conducted by academic faculty and instructional support teams.

-As required by the college’s accrediting bodies, the Higher Learning Commission (HLC) and the Iowa Department of Education, program reviews regularly and systematically evaluate student achievement of all program-level learning outcomes (PLOs).
+In alignment with accreditation requirements from the Higher Learning Commission (HLC) and the Iowa Department of Education, program reviews are conducted regularly and systematically to evaluate student achievement of all Program Learning Outcomes (PLOs).